Helping youth today for a brighter tomorrow.

 FWD Drug and Alcohol Services for Young People in Camden

-The North Area Partnership is a collective of youth organisations, statutory and voluntary with the aim of strengthening the provision of youth services within the North area of Camden.
-The Current partners in the NAP include: Sidings Youth Project, Alexandra Resource Centre, The Winchester Project, P3 Kilburn Navigator plus linked providers such as Kilburn Youth Station, The Mosaic Project and Camden Sports development Team.
-The NAP has the aim of sharing/developing good practice for youth professional with young people at the heart of all the good work going on in the area.
+The North Area Youth Partnership (NAYP) is a collective of youth organisations, statutory and voluntary with the aim of strengthening the provision of youth services within the North area of Camden.
+The Current partners in the NAYP include: Sidings Youth Project, Alexandra Resource Centre, The Winchester Project, P3 Kilburn Navigator plus linked providers such as Kilburn Youth Station, The Mosaic Project and Camden Sports development Team.
+The NAYP has the aim of sharing/developing good practice for youth professional with young people at the heart of all the good work going on in the area.